jupyter-on-openshift/poc-hub-singapore-ntu/documents/deleting-the-environment.md

 Because the entire project containing the JupyterHub instance is deleted, the secrets, config maps, service accounts and persistent volume claims created for the JupyterHub instance will also be deleted.

+Note that you should not attempt to immediately create a new course with the same course name.
+This action only schedules the deletion of the project.
+When there are many applications running in a project, it can take a short time to shut them all down before the project can be deleted.
+If you attempt to create a course with the same name straight away, creation of the project will fail.

 ## Deleting the Persistent Volume

 Although the persistent volume claims in the project for a JupyterHub instance will be deleted when the project is deleted, the underlying persistent volume resource definition, corresponding to the persistent volume claim, will not be deleted.